woocommerce/woocommerce/plugins/woocommerce-blocks/docs/testing/cart-checkout/coupons.md

 ## What to test

-With coupons disabled:
+With coupons disabled: <!-- heading -->

 - [ ] You should not see the add coupon section in your cart and checkout and in the editor.

-With coupons enabled:
+With coupons enabled: <!-- heading -->

 - [ ] You can apply coupons in both Cart and Checkout blocks.
 - [ ] A valid coupon `coupon` should reduce your totals.